zencrepes/docs/docs/install/architecture.md

 ## Zindexer

-Zindexer is a CLI tool created to fetch data, in bulk, from many sources (it plays gently with GitHub API and follow rate limits).
+Zindexer is a CLI tool created to fetch data, in bulk, from many sources (it plays gently with GitHub API by following rate limits).
 Data is then pushed to an Elasticsearch cluster.

 For those using ZenCrepes primariraly with GitHub, zindexer is only really useful during initial setup, it will provision the Elasticsearch cluster with any historical data.
 Following the initial fetch, `zqueue` would take over and push nodes updates whenever they happen.
 For the other data sources, in the absence of web-hooks, zindxer can be cron'd to fetch additional data at regular interval.